Can't place Gimlet in the landscape? This page draws comparisons with common tools like Flux, ArgoCD, Terraform and more.

 Today Backstage is capturing a significant mindshare of platform builders.

 What is often not articulated is that Backstage is a DIY platform where even the most basic configuration requires coding in Typescript.
 Community plugins also need to be integrated into your Backstage instance.

 Gimlet follows a different approach.
 Instead of a fragmented piecemeal of commuity plugins, Gimlet addresses the core functionality with an overarching design plan and makes it accessible on day one.
-Our abstractions are made to be extensible.

 Other ready made developer platforms